 The configuration and behavior of SQL Server databases under Linux is actually largely the same as SQL Server databases on Windows.

 Once the agents have connected to the Control Center the databases can be configured.
 The only differences are the paths in the file system and that a login with a SQL Server login is recommended (if no Kerberos authentication is configured on the SQL Server on Linux).

 Dbvisit Standby currently supports the Linux distributions Oracle Enterprise Linux 6-8, Red Hat Enterprise Linux 6-8 and SUSE Linux Enterprise Server 11 and 12.
 Microsoft supports the distributions Red Hat Enterprise Linux 7.7 - 7.9 and 8.0 - 8.5, SUSE Linux Enterprise Server 12 and 15 and Ubuntu Linux 16.04, 18.04 and 20.04.
 This limits the choice to RHEL and SUSE Linux.

 Our conclusion for "Dbvisit StandbyMP" is clearly positive!

-In addition to the simple operation and clear graphical user interface, the solution for SQL Server is particularly advantageous if the database hosts are operated geographically different locations.
-Here the log shipping architecture combined with Dbvisits' compression make it a good choice.
-Further, it is a convenient and secure Disaster Recovery solution can be configured even on the SQL Server standard license.
+In addition to the simple operation and clear graphical user interface, the solution for SQL Server is particularly advantageous if the database hosts are operated in geographically different locations.
+Here the log shipping architecture combined with Dbvisits' compression makes it a good choice.
+Further, it is a convenient and secure Disaster Recovery solution that can be configured even on the SQL Server standard license.

 Written by Björn Ohlrich